ryansheehy0/Cheat_Sheets/Bug_Bounties/bug_bounties.md

 	- IDOR vulnerabilities

 ## [Good attack targets](#table-of-contents)
-- Not up to date dates
+- Not up to date webpages
 - Powered by a 3rd party company
 	- Wordpress, GoDaddy, Wix